BioinformaticsSTU/OmicsARules/README.md

 ## Group based demonstration

-To visualize the grouped matrix, a balloon plot (Figure 1) was created with antecedent groups as columns (LHS) and consequents as rows (RHS).
+To visualize the grouped matrix, a balloon plot was created with antecedent groups as columns (LHS) and consequents as rows (RHS).
 The idea is that genes on the left side of several rules, which are statistically dependent on the same gene on the right side, are supposed to be similar and thus can be grouped together.
 We start with the set of association rules: R = { a1 , c1 , m1 , . . . ai , ci , mi , . . . an , cn , mn }, where ai is the gene or gene set on the LHS, ci is the gene on the RHS and mi is the selected interest measure (default: lift) for the i-th rule for i = 1, . . . , n.
 Consequently, a L × K matrix M in R with one column for each unique antecedent and one row for each unique consequent was identified and created.
 The color of balloons represent the lift of rules and the size of balloons represent the support of rules.
 For instance, one of column names, '3 rules: {HS3ST4, KCNMB1}', indicated that this particular rule with either one or two genes on the LHS was appeared in 3 rules, with three different genes on the RHS (namely SYNPO2, LMOD1 and MYH11).

 <img src="img/group.png"  width="700" height="450" />
 Group plot of association rules